 Discovery is not intended to provide solutions.
 We are interested in understanding the problems.
 However, in my experience, there is merit in creating potential solutions and testing them with users.

 Recording and visualising this evidence is important.
 Include periodic research downloads to the team.
-Teams often create a wall, or digital location that allows visual linking between the data.
+Teams often create a digital location that allows visual linking between the data.

 Having gathered the data, the discovery team will be feeling a little stressed.
 This is because there is no story to tell yet.
 All the information (some that may be conflicting) needs pulling together, drawing on evidence to prove and disprove hypotheses.